 Image editing, video editing, graphic design, animation, and even user experiences and web pages, Adobe has an application for anything you want to create on their cloud-based platform, the famous Adobe Creative Cloud.

-While the perks in this service for visual marketing and similar are clear (or intuitively known) for most, it is Adobe Creative Cloud pricing that can sometimes be confusing.
+While the perks of this service for visual marketing and similar are clear (or intuitively known) for most, it is Adobe Creative Cloud pricing that can sometimes be confusing.
 How do you access the service?
 Do you have to pay for all the apps individually?
 What if you only need one?
 Do you get it for one year, even if you just want it for 3 months?
 Does it include Adobe Stock?

 Today we answer all of these questions and then some, to help you identify the ideal membership for your endeavors.